 Baker's Game Solitaire - Same-Suit Strategy

 Baker's Game is the classic FreeCell ancestor.
 The twist: tableau piles must descend by suit, not alternating colors.
 That single rule raises the difficulty and rewards precise planning.
+See the Baker's Game win rate for realistic expectations.

 How to Play Baker's Game